cncf/clomonitor/docs/checks.md

 "(?i)\[.*code of conduct.*\]\(.*\)"
 ```

-- A code of conduct file is found in the [`.github` default community health files repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).
+- A code of conduct *file* is found in Github (in the [`.github` default community health files repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file), for example).

 ### Contributing